 2. BUSINESS RESPONSIBILITY: Each Board member serves as a fiduciary of the WIBOSCOC’s resources and is accountable to the members for prudent management of the WIBOSCOC’s financial and business affairs.

-A Board member should read and understand the WIBOSCOC’s financial reports, committee reports and other documents pertaining to the operations of the WIBOSCOC.
+A Board member is expected to read and understand the WIBOSCOC’s financial reports, committee reports and other documents pertaining to the operations of the WIBOSCOC.
 A Board member should ask questions related to any documents that may need clarification.

-A Board member should actively engage in decisions relating to the allocation of resources and monitoring of financial performance.
+A Board member is expected to actively engage in decision making relating to the allocation of resources and monitoring of financial performance.

 3. CONFLICT OF INTEREST: Each Board member must act in good faith and in the best interests of the WIBOSCOC, above any personal interest or the interests of any particular constituency.
 Each Board member is subject to, must be familiar with, and must follow the current WIBOSCOC’s Conflict of Interest Policy (Appendix A of this document).
 It is not a conflict of interest for Board members to be advocates for their geography.
-Board members should, however, be open to the views and needs of all areas of geography, and should act and vote based on the overall good of the WIBOSCOC, without partisanship.
+Board members are expected to be open to the views and needs of all BOS geographical areas, and should act and vote based on the overall good of the WIBOSCOC, without partisanship.

 4. BOARD COMMITMENTS: Each Board member must devote the time and resources reasonably necessary to fulfilling his/her commitments to Board activities.

-A Board member should demonstrate due diligence in preparation for and attendance at Board meetings and other activities on behalf of the WIBOSCOC.
+A Board member is expected to demonstrate due diligence in preparation for and attendance at Board meetings and other activities on behalf of the WIBOSCOC.

-A Board member should, to the best of his/her ability, be informed about the needs and opinions of the WIBOSCOC membership, and should ask any questions necessary to be fully informed about the issues being addressed by the Board, before making decisions.
+A Board member is expected, to the best of his/her ability, to be informed about the needs and opinions of the WIBOSCOC membership, and should ask any questions necessary to be fully informed about the issues being addressed by the Board, before making decisions.

-A Board member should give open and fair consideration to diverse and opposing viewpoints.
+A Board member is expected to give open and fair consideration to diverse and opposing viewpoints.